GKalliatakis/camus-segmentation-pytorch/README.md

 ## License
-All code in this repository is under the MIT license as specified by the [LICENSE file](https://github.com/GKalliatakis/camus-segmentation-pytorch/blob/main/LICENSE).
+Distributed under the MIT License.
+See [LICENSE](https://github.com/GKalliatakis/camus-segmentation-pytorch/blob/main/LICENSE) file for more information.